Plunked again, Contreras hits back with HR, Cubs beat Brews

 Kimbrel then worked around a two-out walk in the ninth to earn his third save.
 Pedro Strop (1-0) earned the win with one inning of shutout relief.

-Milwaukee collected just three hits against a series of six Cubs pitchers.
+Milwaukee collected just three hits.
 The Brewers' only runs came on Luis Urías’ two-run homer in the second off Alec Mills, who was pressed into duty because scheduled starter Kyle Hendricks wasn’t feeling well.

 This marked the seventh straight game in which a Brewers starter had worked at least five innings while allowing no more than one run.
 That matched a franchise record, as the Brewers also accomplished that feat in seven straight games in August 2011.